Bayesian inferences on uncertain ranks and orderings: Application to ranking players and lineups: Simulation study

 We note that the model given by equations \eqref{eq.lineup_ability} and \eqref{eq.gaussian_model} is not identifiable.
 Different conditions can be imposed for identifiability, such as requiring $\ntotal^{-1} \sum_{\pidx=1}^{\ntotal} \xi_\pidx = 0$, which is interpreted as an average player having ability zero, or requiring $\xi_{\widetilde{\pidx}}=0$ for a fixed $\widetilde{\pidx} \in \{1, \dots, \ntotal\}$, in which case all other abilities are interpreted as relative to the ability of the $\widetilde{\pidx}$th player.
 For this paper, we impose the latter constraint with $\widetilde{\pidx}$ being the player with the highest frequency of appearance.

 We acknowledge that the structure of the NBA data is particularly complex and model \eqref{eq.gaussian_model} does not account for some of the structure present in the data.
-For example, point differences are discrete random variables, player abilities are expected to be correlated with playing times, and the definition of lineup abilities should include interaction terms between players.
+For example, point differences are discrete random variables, player abilities are expected to be correlated with playing times, some players might have similar abilities (i.e., the modeling strategy could account for ties), information beyond lineup composition (e.g., homecourt) could influence point differences, and the definition of lineup abilities should include interaction terms between players.
 Nonetheless, this simple model is expected to be able to capture important orderings among players' and lineups' abilities.